spozdn/pet/README.rst

 References
 ++++++++++

-[1] Pozdnyakov, Sergey N., and Michele Ceriotti.
-"Smooth, exact rotational symmetrization for deep learning on point clouds." arXiv preprint arXiv:2305.19302 (2023).
+[1] Sergey Pozdnyakov, and Michele Ceriotti 2023.
+Smooth, exact rotational symmetrization for deep learning on point clouds.
+In Thirty-seventh Conference on Neural Information Processing Systems.

 .. inclusion-marker-preambule-end-second